deep-matter/REST_API_Django-TDD/README.md

     - Postgres (Database)
     - Swagger (Documentation APIs Schema)
-- **TDD** (test Driven developmenet) as long as goes along with project we will do Unit Test of our APIs following process of TDD that will help us to produce more Quality work and maintenbel code
+- **TDD** (test Driven developmenet)

+  as long as goes along with project we will do Unit Test of our APIs following process of TDD that will help us to produce more Quality work and maintenbel code

 - **Swagger:**

    this tool we will help to document our APIs workflow

+- **Postman:**

+APIs testing is software allow us to test EndPoints interact with Database

 - **Docker:**

   for more professional developmenet we will use Docker Compose to Dockerize our Services to make CI/CD deployment easy setup and track

 - **github action:**

   automation deployment Ci/CD we will implement Scrtip Yaml to deployment the service in AWS